 A scavenger hunt ensures you see everything the museum has to offer, and participants can pick up a cool prize in the Shop.

 Each exhibition is accompanied by an Activity Card, available at the Info Desk or inside each exhibition free of charge.
 Activities are developed with visitors ages 4–10 in mind.

 Strollers are welcome at Poster House and in the galleries.
 Unfortunately, we cannot store strollers unless offered as part of a specific event.

 Poster House hosts a Free Community Day one Saturday per month, with drop-in programs for families in the afternoons.
 Please see our Events page for details on our upcoming Community Days.

 Be sure to join our mailing list to be the first to know about special programs for families at Poster House.

 Poster House offers guided gallery tours and studio workshops for high school and college students, exploring the intersection of history, design, art, and advertising.

 Our programs encourage students’ visual literacy and creative thinking skills, meet classroom goals, and create unforgettable museum experiences.

 Poster House’s educational programming is led by master teaching artists, and groups are scheduled one class at a time.
 Tours are available all day, including between 9–11am, prior to the museum’s public hours.
-Pre-opening tours provide unique access to New York’s newest museum.
+Pre-opening tours provide unique access to one of New York’s newest museums.